-Our final, but brief stop, will be Beaconsfield and the site of the Goldmine that made worldwide news when 2006 following a small earthquake and subsequent rock fall several miners remained trapped underground for two weeks until they were rescued.
+A brief stop at Beaconsfield and the site of the Goldmine that made worldwide news when 2006 following a small earthquake and subsequent rock fall several miners remained trapped underground for two weeks until they were rescued.
 Although the mine is now closed most of the fabric of the upper part of the mine machinery remains fully intact and can easily be seen from the nearby museum.

 - Entry fees to: The Tasmanian Arboretum and either Platypus House or Sea Horse World.

 - Fully escorted by friendly and knowledgeable guide.